Cypress Hill IV

 Cypress Hill IV is the fourth studio album by American hip hop group Cypress Hill.
-It was released on October 6, 1998 by Ruffhouse and Columbia Records.
-After 3 years from their previous album, Cypress Hill released the ‘IV’ album.
+It was released on October 6, 1998, by Ruffhouse and Columbia Records.
 The skeletons on the cover are posing as the three wise monkeys (see no evil, hear no evil, speak no evil).
 Rappers MC Eiht and Barron Ricks were featured on the album.
 The album went Gold in the U.S with over 500,000 units sold.

+"16 Men Till There's No Men Left", "Checkmate", and "Lightning Strikes" are featured in the 1999 PC game Kingpin: Life of Crime.
+Alongside the full versions of these tracks, instrumental versions with the vocals removed were used as backing tracks.
+Cypress Hill also provided some of the voice acting for the game.

 Reception

 IV received mixed reviews from critics, with AllMusic giving it a strongly negative review.

 Rolling Stone - 3.5 Stars (out of 5) - "Cypress Hill's most bangin' LP since their 1991 debut.… Cypress Hill still name-check firearms, threaten rivals and smoke more weed than a congregation of Rastas.
 But the obsessions are means to an end."

 The Wire - "…they come out fighting.
 Red eyed, rabid and slobbering with skunk-fueled menace.… gangsta rap's future as a musical force is secure."

 Rap Pages - 4 (out of 5) - "Like previous albums…IV's fabulous formula of speakerphone tones by B-Real and sporadic comments by Sen Dog resembles 'How I Could Just Kill A Man'."